 For the purposes of the insurance backed guarantee: A defect is a physical fault or error in the insured risk which is caused by the defective workmanship of the contractor or defective materials provided by the contractor; but which only form the basis of a valid claim where the same is covered within the contractor’s own written guarantee.

 Why do I need to provide this cover?

 Insurance backed guarantees provide peace of mind to customers; by ensuring that your guarantee will be honoured even if you cease trading.

 This builds a stronger, more robust after sales package for customers; and strengthens your credibility.
 Additionally, certain organisations such as competent person self-certification schemes; and certain trade bodies may- as part of their scheme rules and membership terms- require that you provide insurance backed guarantees to your customers.

 For a definitive definition of what QANW class as cease to trade, please refer to the below extract from our current policy;

 Ceased Trading means ceasing to trade by reason of Liquidation (whether voluntary or involuntary), Receivership, Administration, Strike-Of or Dissolution in respect of a Limited company, Bankruptcy, Retirement, total incapacity or death of the principal(s) in the case of a Sole Trader or Partnership, or any other reason where suitable proof can be exhibited to the Insurer to confirm that the Contractor is no longer trading in any shape or form.

 QANW offer a wide range of products and services, all of which are subject to their own terms and conditions, dependent on the needs of that policy.

-You will be provided with exact details of the term of cover offered when you review the relevant product details.
-Generally, our deposit cover will run for 120 days from date of deposit payment and our insurance backed guarantee will run for 10 years from date of completion of works.
+You will be provided with exact details of cover offered when you review the relevant product details.
+Generally, our deposit cover will run for 120 days from date of deposit payment and our insurance backed guarantees will run for 10 years from date of completion of works.